 Cover items if it’s snowing

 If it’s wet outside, cover anything from furniture to large TVs in plastic wrap to protect them against the elements.
-You can also cover furniture with moving pads so they don’t scuff or scratch – just try to keep the furniture pads as dry as possible.

 Take a moment to enjoy it